-Formal complaints about a school must be made to the headteacher (unless they are about the headteacher), via the school office.
-This may be done in person, in writing (preferably on the Complaint Form), or by telephone.
+Formal complaints must be made to the headteacher (unless they are about the headteacher), via the school office.
+This may be done in person or in writing (preferably on the Complaint Form)-to be marked as Private and Confidential.

 The headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within three school days.